The Divide Principle

 extern int Public;

-This extern declaration allows variables to be shared by different source files.
+This extern declaration allows you to share variables between different source files.

-First, declare some variable extern in a header file.
+First, declare some variables as extern within a header file.

 sum.h